-3. If necessary, configure your computer to work with an external USB mouse.
+If you want to use the remote control as a wireless mouse, you need to change the USB Type B setting in the projector's Extended menu.
+You may also need to configure your computer to work with an external USB mouse.
 See your computer documentation for details.